13/tasmota-scripts/ESP32-HDv2.md

   ON Time#Minute|30 DO i2splay +/PC.mp3 ENDON
   ON Time#Minute|30 DO IF (((%time%) % 60) == 30) i2splay +/PC.mp3 ELSE IF (((%time%) % 60) == 0) var10=%time%/60; i2swr http://192.168.22.99:3000/sounds/PC/PC%var10%.mp3 ENDIF ENDON

+  ON Time#Minute=60 DO Backlog event checkdate=%timestamp% ENDON ON event#checkdate$|-01T01 DO Var16 1 ENDON

 ```